epogrebnyak/linprog/README.md

 ## Task 2 - Sequential production, product A is a precursor to product B

-- we produce two goods
+- 2 products
-- good A is precursor to good B, but there are orders for both A and B.
+- good A is precursor to good B
+- there are client orders for both A and B
-- to produce 1 ton of B one needs 1.2 tons of A.
+- to produce 1 ton of B one needs 1.2 tons of A
-- goods A and B are storable, no shelf life constraint
+- goods A and B are storable, there is no shelf life constraint
 - the prices and unit costs of production are given
-- there are capacity constraintrs for A and B
+- there are capacity constraints for A and B

-Find optimal production of good A and B (`xa`, `xb`)
+Introduce target fucntion and find optimal production of product A and B (`xa`, `xb`)

 ## Notes